neondatabase/neon_local_vs_code_extension/README.md

   - **Data Import/Export**: Import from CSV/JSON files, export to CSV/JSON/SQL
 - **Built-in SQL Editor**: Write and execute SQL queries directly in your IDE with syntax highlighting, results display, and export capabilities
 - **Table Data Management**: View, edit, insert, and delete table data with a spreadsheet-like interface without leaving your IDE
-- **Branch Management**: Create and connect to Neon branches using a local connection string without leaving your IDE
-- **Ephemeral Workflows**: Easily incorporate ephemeral Neon branches into your local development and testing workflows
 - **Multiple Query Options**: Query your database using the built-in SQL editor, terminal, or via the Neon console
-- **Driver Support**: Supports both Postgres and Neon serverless drivers
-- **Container Management**: The extension manages a Neon Local Docker container for you, no manual Docker commands required

 ## 📋 Requirements

-- Docker must be installed and running
-- your IDE 1.85.0 or later
+- VS Code or Cursor 1.85.0 or later
 - A [Neon account](https://neon.tech)

-## 🚀 Quick start
+## 🚀 Quick Start

-### 1. **Install the extension**
+### 1. **Install the Extension**

-Find "Neon Local Connect" in the your IDE Marketplace and click **Install**.
+Find "Neon - Serverless Postgres" in the VS Code/Cursor Marketplace and click **Install**.

 ### 2. **Sign in to Neon**

-Open the Neon Local Connect panel in the sidebar (look for the Neon logo).
+Open the Neon - Serverless Postgres panel in the sidebar (look for the Neon logo).

 Click **Sign in**